 As our AEON Kids students often don’t have opportunities to use English outside of school, Lobby Talk provides a great chance to interact with our teachers in English.
 Between lessons, teachers get to know not only their students, but the parents as well.
 This allows teachers to motivate their students and get them even more excited to practice English.

 The teaching points and vocabulary of each AEON Kids lesson are always reviewed with parents at the end of the lesson.
 This allows parents to see what their children are learning in each class and shows them specifically how to support their children in reviewing and preparing for the next class.
 It also allows the students the opportunity to present their improving English skills each week, promoting self-confidence and pride in their accomplishment and motivating them to continue studying hard.

-Club Chat and Open House Lessons
+Student Portfolio and Open House Lessons

 Twice a year the school holds Open House lessons.
 Parents are encouraged to observe classes and see how their children are doing in class in order to follow their progress during the year.
 After Open House lessons, teachers have the opportunity to provide counseling to parents to guide them how to support their child’s studies at home.

 Home Study Fair

 The Home Study Fair was developed to give our students more targeted practice on specific English skills.
 Through these courses, students can focus on skills such as writing, phonics, vocabulary, reading, speaking, and more, which helps them build confidence and motivates them to practice English at home.
 Teachers are involved in helping parents select an appropriate course for their child as well as in supporting the student to finish the course.
 Each week, students will show their work to the teacher and get stickers and rewards to mark their progress.